 There are numerous events and activities arranged by the Tourist Office through the ski season, with highlights including the stunning 'Village de Noel' during the Christmas period, firework shows, music, kid's games, guided historic tours and much more!
 They all help to generate a wonderful vibe around town during the winter months.

 A feared road cycling route made famous by the Tour de France, the Col de Joux Plane is also a winter paradise.
 Take a scenic bus ride from Samoëns tourist office through sleepy hamlets up to the snowy col at 1800m altitude.
 Up there you'll find a variety of activities on offer such as excellent cross country skiing, marked snowshoe and walking routes, and a kids sledging area.
-All of this is enjoyed to a backdrop of stunning views, including Mont Blanc, while a restaurant with sunny terrace is also available.
+All of this is enjoyed to a backdrop of stunning views including Mont Blanc, and a mountain restaurant.

 If dancing on tables and loud music are not your thing, then try out these more relaxed après-ski ideas.
-Head to Popcorn Vintage in the main square for great coffee, craft beer and cider, and yummy tapas.
-You can even pick out a few presents or treat yourself to something from this fabulous boutique shop!
-Or how about an après-ski drink or two at l'Après-Ski, known locally as 'Jeffs', where you'll find what is possibly the best vin chaud (and cake!) in the valley!
+How about an après-ski drink or two at l'Après-Ski, known locally as 'Jeffs', where you'll find what is possibly the best vin chaud (and cake!) in the valley!
 There is always a great buzz around the heated outdoor seating area which is the perfect place to relax and watch the world go by.
 There are lots of other excellent apres-ski options in Samoëns and Morillon, and we're sure you won't need any encouragement to check them out!

 Yes, you read that correctly.
 Nunayak are providing the first ever winter river descent in France, from Sixt to Samoëns.
 They provide all the equipment to ensure you stay safe and warm!
 More info